snoringninja/smf-weighted-karma/README.md

 “Pooled” Karma System: no new karma is ever introduced into the community after the initial karma is set (i.e. giving certain users enough karma to give karma a few times).
 This new system works in a manner that when a user gives karma, they also lose the amount they give.
 For example, if I have 200 karma and it’s weighted by 50 I can give four karma.
 When I decide to give karma, not only I increase the recipients karma by four, but I also lose four karma for a total of 196 following the giving of karma.

 ### 2.1 Support
 Right now, this won't work on 2.1, mostly because 2.1 did away with the karma system.
-Once 2.1 stable is released, I do plan to look into adding a karma system that replicates the 2.0.x karma system, with the features from this mod added by default.
-Until 2.1 stable is released, I will not be looking into doing this as things could very easily change in the 2.1 code.
+There are no longer any plans to for us to bother readding karma into the system; however, someone did port the karma system to 2.1, so you could always find that and implement the features from this mod into that.

 This mod is released under the [MIT License](https://opensource.org/licenses/MIT).